niyoseris/ntools/README.md

 # ntools
-Ready to use Go functions to make developing faster
+Ready to use Go functions to make developing faster.
+Feel free to use and share your toughts.

+Thanks
+n.